Want to explore places outside the city walls of the city of lights? Here are the best day trips from Paris by train you must go on.

-- Many activities are available in the gardens from the carriage ride, bike, mini-train, pony to even a hot air balloon ride that I would recommend you to try!
+- Many activities are available in the gardens from the carriage ride, bike, mini-train, and pony to even a hot air balloon ride that I would recommend you try!

 - Unlike Versailles, the crowd is not very big in Fontainebleau so just take your time!

 From Paris, get to Fontainebleau by train from Gare de Lyon.

 - Get on board the RER D in the direction of Montargis, Montereau, or Laroche-Migennes, and get off at Fontainebleau-Avon station.

 - From the city station, a shuttle bus will take you to the castle.